Hero Background

 What is final expense insurance?

-Final expense insurance is whole life insurance designed to help seniors cover end-of-life expenses like funerals and burial plot costs.
+Final expense insurance is a low-cost type of whole life insurance designed to help seniors cover end-of-life expenses like funerals and burial plot costs.
+Check our free online quoting tool for an accurate cost estimate.

 How much does a funeral cost?